Book Review of “The Emperors of Chocolate: Inside the Secret World of Hershey and Mars” by

 What fun things will you discover?
 You’ll find out how the famous American chocolate given away by Allied soldiers during WWI and WWII differed from the chocolate we eat today.
 You’ll find out why anyone who has tasted European milk chocolate will find Hershey’s to taste extremely… um… different, to say the least.
 You’ll find out why E.T. followed a trail of Reece’s Pieces instead of some other taste tempter.
 You’ll find out why one type of nut is preferred by one company over another.
 You’ll find out just how stubborn these two companies are to change.
 But mostly, you’ll find out just how competitive two rivals can be and how little you know about something that touches your world every single day, and is one of the world’s most heated and important markets since its discovery.

 This may still not tempt you to read this book, but I’ve tried my best.
 You’ll have to trust me on this one.
 I highly recommend this book, with only one hesitation – you’ll be tempted to eat too much chocolate during and after the reading.
 My suggestion is you buy the book then buy some fine chocolates to go with it!

-Originally published by Random House in 1998 and later released by Broadway Books in 2000, this book is available (new or used or via marketplaces) from Amazon, Alibris, Better World Books (promoting world-wide literacy), or you can look for it at an IndieBound store near you.
+Originally published by Random House in 1998 and later released by Broadway Books in 2000, this book is available (new or used or via marketplaces) from Amazon, Alibris, Better World Books (promoting world-wide literacy).
 (These are affiliate links.)